 Moving furniture without the express consent of the library staff, or use of furniture in any manner that may damage the furniture, to include sitting on tables, standing on furniture or placing feet on furniture.

 Seating may not be saved or held for future use by customers.

 Damaging of library materials, furniture, equipment, or facilities.

 Blocking of aisles with personal items such as an excessive number of bags or leaving such items unattended on library premises at any time.
 Items may be removed from the library premises if they reasonably appear to be abandoned.

 Bringing any animal into the library except service/therapy animals.
-Customers may be asked for proof of therapy.

 Entering non-public areas of the library without permission.